History of the Caucasus: Early history

-and flourished for two centuries before it was absorbed into the Median Empire in the early 6th century BC, followed by the conquest by the Achaemenid Empire.
+and flourished for two centuries before it was absorbed into the Median Empire in the early 6th century BC, followed by the conquest by the Achaemenid Empire, leading to Urartu becoming the Satrapy of Armenia, Armenia being synonymous with Urartu and vice versa.

 The Northern Caucasus enters the historical record later, being in cultural contact with the Pontic steppe.
 The Koban culture (ca. 1100 to 400 BC) is a late Bronze Age and Iron Age culture of the northern and central Caucasus.
 Its end presumably correlates with the Scythian expansion in the region.